wcjson/wcjson/wcjson-document.3.md

 **wcjsondocsprintasc**()
 functions the
 *s*
-array needs to point to useable memory and
+array needs to point to available memory and
 *lenp*
 needs to be set to the number of items available in that array.
 On successful completion